Banuba/ve-sdk-flutter-integration-sample/README.md

 3. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate the SDK into your Flutter project.

 ### iOS
-1. Install Cocoa Pods dependencies.
-Open **ios** directory and run ```pod init``` then ```pod install```.
+1. Install CocoaPods dependencies.
+Open **ios** directory and run ```pod install```.
+2. Open Signing & Capabilities tab in Target settings and select your Development Team.
-1. Set Banuba token in the sample app [BanubaVideoEditor initializer](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/ios/Runner/VideoEditorModule.swift#L13) .
+3. Set Banuba token in the sample app [BanubaVideoEditor initializer](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/ios/Runner/VideoEditorModule.swift#L13) .
-1. Run ```flutter run``` in terminal to launch the sample on a device launch the app in IDE i.e. XCode, Intellij, VC, etc.
+4. Run command ```flutter run``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
-3. [Follow instructions](https://github.com/Banuba/ve-sdk-ios-integration-sample) to integrate VE SDK in your app using native iOS development.
+5. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate the SDK into your Flutter project.